 St. John Paul II explained that “human beings, independently of the conditions in which they live or of what they are able to express, have a unique dignity and a special value from the very beginning of their life until the moment of natural death.”
 But the recognition of the dignity of each person cannot remain simply a slogan.
-“People with disabilities,” for example, “must be enabled to participate in social life as far as they can, and helped to fulfil all their physical, psychological and spiritual potential.”
+“People with disabilities,” for example, “must be enabled to participate in social life as far as they can, and helped to fulfill all their physical, psychological and spiritual potential.”
 Efforts to assist the disabled, moreover, must consider the needs of the individual.
 “Indeed, justice calls for continual and loving attention to the lives of others and a response to the special and different needs of every individual, taking into consideration his or her abilities and limitations.”

 In order to facilitate the participation of students with disabilities in the life of the community, and in accordance with University policy and state and federal regulations, the University makes available reasonable accommodations that provide students with disabilities meaningful access to the benefits provided by the University.

-Step 1: Students requesting accommodations should submit their request through our online Accommodation Request Form, which will forward their request to the Title IX/Section 504 Coordinator.
+Step 1: Students requesting accommodations should submit their request through our online Accommodation Request Form, which will forward their request to the ADA/Section 504 Coordinator.
 Anyone who has a question or concern regarding, or would like help with, the Accommodation Request Form should contact the ADA/Section 504 Coordinator.